Karel Havlíček Borovský: Career

 Havlíček was a "liberal nationalist" politically, but refused to allow a "party line" to inform his opinions.
 Often, he would criticize those that agreed with him as much as those that disagreed.
 He excoriated revolutionaries for their radicalism, but also advocated ideas like universal suffrage—a concept altogether too radical for most of his fellow liberals.
 He was a pragmatist, and had little patience for those that spent their time romanticizing the Czech nationality without helping it achieve political or cultural independence.
 He used much of the space in his newspapers to educate the people on important issues—stressing areas like economics, which were sorely neglected by other nationalist writers.

 The Bohemian revolution was defeated in March 1849 with the dissolution of the Kroměříž assembly, but Havlíček continued to criticize the new regime.
 He was brought to court for his criticism (there was no freedom of the press in the Habsburg's territory) but was found not guilty by a sympathetic jury.
 Národní noviny had to cease publication in January 1850, but Havlíček did not end his activities.
 In May 1850 he began publishing the magazine Slovan in Kutná Hora.
 The magazine was a target of censorship from the start.
 It had to stop publication in August 1851, and Havlíček stood again at the court to answer on charges of dissent.
 Again, he was found not guilty by a sympathetic jury of Czech commoners.

 Havlíček translated and introduced some satirical and critical authors into the Czech language culture including Nikolai Gogol (1842) and Voltaire (1851).

 In the night of 16 December 1851, he was arrested by the police and forced into exile in Brixen, Austria (present-day Italy).
-He was depressed from the exile, but continued writing and wrote some of his best work: Tyrolské elegie (Tirol Laments), Křest svatého Vladimíra (Baptism of St. Vladimir) and Král Lávra (King Lavra, based on the legend of Labraid Loingsech).
+He was depressed from the exile, but continued writing and wrote some of his best work: Tyrolské elegie (Tyrolean Elegies), Křest svatého Vladimíra (The Baptism of St. Vladimir) and Král Lávra (King Lavra, based on the legend of Labraid Loingsech).

 When he returned from Brixen in 1855, he learned that his wife had died a few days earlier.
 Most of his former friends, afraid of the Bach system, stood aloof from him.
 Only a few publicly declared support for him.

-In 1856, Havlíček died of tuberculosis, aged 35.
+In 1856, Havlíček died of tuberculosis, aged 34.
 Božena Němcová put a crown of thorns on his head in the coffin.
 His funeral was attended by about 5,000 Czechs.